Gynecological Cancer

 CODIRECTOR.
 GYNAECOLOGY AND OBSTETRICS DEPARTMENT

-Gynecological cancer is one of the most common cancers seen in women and can be located anywhere in the female gynecological system: ovary, uterus, cervix, etc.
+Gynaecological cancer is one of the most common cancers that can appear in women and can be located anywhere in the gynaecological apparatus: ovary, uterus, cervix, etc.

-Some types of gynecological cancer are asymptomatic or produce symptoms that may be related to other pathologies, even those that are non-gynecological (digestive, urinary, etc.).
-Therefore, regular checkups with a gynecologist are important.
-The earlier the cancer is detected, the better the chances of recovery.
+Some types of gynaecological cancer are asymptomatic or produce symptoms that may be related to other pathologies, even non-gynaecological (digestive, urinary...).

-Our team of specialists works quickly, coordinating their efforts to provide patients with the highest levels of service.
-The department comprises gynecologists specializing in oncological diseases, medical oncologists, radiation oncologists and pathologists.
+Our team of specialists works quickly and in a coordinated manner to offer the best service to our patients.
+It is made up of gynaecologists specialising in oncological diseases, medical oncologists, radiation oncologists and pathologists.

 A PERSONALIZED MEDICINE